dmaggi/Haskell_UMA/README.md

  `source ~/.bashrc`

-Also we need to create a specific folder that will be mounter in to the container named *code*
+Also we need to create a specific folder that will be mounted in to the container named *code*

 `mkdir ./code`